pdobb/conditional_validation/README.md

 [![Gem Version](https://badge.fury.io/rb/conditional_validation.png)](http://badge.fury.io/rb/conditional_validation)

-Conditional Validation allows controllers to communicate with models about whether or not certain validations should be run.
-This is great for multi-page wizards and context-dependent validations.
+Conditional Validation allows validation flags to be enabled to determine when certain validations should be run on a model.
+The idea being that, while models tend to have a set of core validations that should always be run, some validations may be specific to a certain context or state of the object.
+Typical use-case, then, is to flag a model's non-core validations to run from specific controller actions, while they default to not run from all others.

 ## Compatibility